A young man with dark hair and beard wearing a black shirt, standing against a plain beige wall.

-I’m a philosophy Ph.D. candidate at the University of Illinois—Chicago.
-I also visited the Rutgers University Department of Philosophy for the Spring 2025 semester.
-I specialize in the philosophy of mind and cognitive science, the general philosophy of science, and epistemology.
-My in-progress dissertation is concerned with establishing the belief-independence of some parts of perception, and the ramifications the truth of such a thesis has for the philosophy of mind and epistemology.
-More generally, a core project of mine is to chart the relations between perception, cognition, and action in a way that helps explain our peculiarly human form of mindedness.
+I’m a visiting lecturer in philosophy at the University of Illinois—Chicago, having received my PhD in philosophy in August of 2026 from UIC.
+I specialize in the philosophy of perception, the philosophy of mind and cognitive science, the philosophy of computing and artificial intelligence, and epistemology.
+My dissertation is concerned with establishing the belief-independence of some parts of perception, and the ramifications the truth of such a thesis has for the philosophy of mind and epistemology.
+More generally, a core project of mine is to chart the mind’s architecture in order to explain our peculiarly human form of mindedness.

 If you’re interested in getting in touch, you can contact me via: